Perks and Flaws

 Fearless Hunter (3) Your mind is guarded against the corruptive influence of the Night.
-Gain a Discipline that may be used against any Hideous Obey call
+Gain a Nerve that may be used against any Hideous Obey call

 Pack Animal (-2) You are used to working as a group and are distressed by change.
 Gain Despair whenever you leave a Morale Team.
 Even if you overcome this Despair, you are incurably Miserable until you join a Team once more.

 Dwarven Gift (5) The Runespeakers have traditionally had a strong relationship with the Dwarves of Njordr.
 You’ve received an heirloom, passed down through your family, that your ancestor received as a gift.
 You start play with a rifle, a firearm that requires two hands but can target someone at Shouting range, and twenty shots of black powder.
 You also have contact with a local member of the clan that can sell you more for one silver per shot.
 Purchasing shots is a Task and you’ll receive your shots by the beginning of the next Action Cycle.

 Doomed (-3) When the runes were cast for you upon reaching adulthood, they foretold a ignominious doom, which is now well known among the Clan.
 You can never become Branded and you are unable to resist any call with the Hideous Quality.

 Master’s Gift (5) You’ve earned the favor of one of the notable crafters of Clan Shadowhall and been gifted with one of their famous masterworks.
 Gain one Masterwork Weapon or Shield at character creation.